 From December 6-9, it’s time for the Zanzibar Beach and Watersports Festival.
 Being an island destination with plenty of beaches, it makes sense that Zanzibar would host a festival like this one.
 Naturally, it’s four days of celebrating life and culture on the beach, with music to boot.

-During the festival, there’s also a lot of watersports – obviously.
+During the festival, there are also a lot of watersports.
 Expect kitesurfing, beach football, beach volleyball, and even… hang on, goat racing?
 Yeah, that happens too.
 And when you’re hungry (or thirsty), there are plenty of stalls to refresh yourself.

 In January, Zanzibar celebrates Revolution Day.
 It’s held on January 12 every year and commemorates the end of 200 years of Arab dominance of the island; celebrations go long into the night and are particularly lively at Forodhani Waterfront.

-Centered around Zanzibar’s Stone Town, Sauti za Busara is a festival that celebrates the amazing vibrancy that is African music.
-It goes on for three days in February, and sees 400 performers from all over the continent play funky tunes from Africa’s diverse musical genres – from Afro-pop to taarab.
+Centered around Zanzibar’s Stone Town, Sauti za Busara is a festival that celebrates African music’s amazing vibrancy.
+It lasts for three days in February and sees 400 performers from all over the continent play funky tunes from Africa’s diverse musical genres – from Afro-pop to taarab.

 Zanzibar Festivals between March-May

 What is meteorological spring in most Northern Hemisphere countries is Zanzibar’s wet season.
-A lot of hotels close in April and May, which – combined with the rains – doesn’t exactly make this the best time to visit Zanzibar.
+Many hotels close in April and May, which – combined with the rains – doesn’t exactly make this the best time to visit Zanzibar.

 March is low season, so there’s not a lot going on.
 However, it also happens to be pineapple season, so you’ll get to try some of the sweetest pineapples you’ve ever tasted if you happen to be in Zanzibar in March.